Fokker Super Universal: Surviving aircraft

-In 1998, a Super Universal originally used for mineral exploration in Canada's north was restored to airworthy condition in Manitoba, and after being flown for a few years was placed on display at the Western Canada Aviation Museum in 2005.
-Byrd's Fokker Universal was rediscovered by a New Zealand expedition in 1987 and the Antarctic Aviation Preservation Society intends to salvage and restore it.
+In 1998, a Super Universal originally used for mineral exploration in Canada's north was restored to airworthy condition in Alberta and after being flown for a few years was placed on display at the Royal Aviation Museum of Western Canada in 2005.
+Byrd's Fokker Universal was rediscovered by a New Zealand expedition in 1987 and the Antarctic Aviation Preservation Society had intended to salvage and restore it but that group is inactive and the aircraft remains have not been recovered.
+Fokker “Super Universal” registration #NC9792 of Wien Alaska Airlines which crashed and was abandoned in 1939 was salvaged in 1984 and although much of the wood and fabric structure had rotted away the steel tube fuselage, cockpit enclosure, undercarriage and engine were all recovered and remain on static "as found" display at the Pioneer Air Museum in Fairbanks Alaska USA.